 As an office community, we were devastated.
 We couldn’t figure out what led him to this decision to commit suicide.

-But as we packed up his belonging, we found a wad of “final notice” letters from an electrical company.
+But as we packed up his belongings, we found a wad of “final notice” letters from an electrical company.
 The total cost was nearly $3,000.
 We also found a printout of the Blue Book value of his newly purchased BMW.
 The car, we discovered, had been traded in for a Honda before he died.

-When Finances Become Personal
+Suicide Over Money: When Finances Become Personal

-His suicide hit me hard as a coworker, but especially as a personal finance writer.
+The fact that he committed suicide over debt hit me hard as a coworker, but especially as a personal finance writer.
 The personal finance writing world has an unspoken air of derision for the millions of Americans who chronically live above their means.

 The National Foundation for Credit Counseling is the nation’s largest and longest-serving nonprofit financial counseling organization.
-They offer credit and debt counseling.
-And Debtors Anonymous meetings give attendees the hope, support, and skills needed to manage their debt.
+Debtors Anonymous meetings give attendees the hope, support, and skills needed to manage their debt.

 2. Your Debt Is Not a Reflection of Your Worthiness